-The box office is open Noon – 5:00PM, Monday – Friday, and 90 minutes before each performance.
+Our box office hours are Noon – 5:00PM (4:00PM in the summer), Monday – Friday, and 90 minutes before each performance.

 What is your policy on electronic devices?

-Texting, using cell phones, laptops, and other devices that make sound or emit light during the performance is strictly prohibited.
+Texting, using cell phones, laptops, and other devices that make sound or emit light during the performance—including smart watches—is strictly prohibited.
 It disturbs other patrons and the actors.
-Please turn all electronic devices to silent or off during the show.
+During the show, please turn all electronic devices to silent or off and all smart watches to “do not disturb” with the wrist turning feature off.